BiAPoL/blog/johannes_mueller/entry_user_inter/GUIs.md

-# Custom user interfaces for Python and Napari
+# Custom user interfaces for Python

 ## Introduction
 Graphical user interfaces (*GUIs*) are powerful tools to make your scripts and functions available to users that are not necessarily familiar with a lot of coding, development platforms (e.g. Spyder or PyCharm) - and shouldn't be experienced programmers in order to use your tools.